Sunday's Scottish Gossip

 Heart of Midlothian summer signing Alan Forrest previously had the chance to join Dundee United but the winger insists a move to Tynecastle was the "main one for me".
 (Scotsman - subscription required)

-Forrest has leaned on the experience of brother James, of Celtic, has prepares to enter the European arena with Hearts.
+Forrest has leaned on the experience of brother James, of Celtic, as he prepares to enter the European arena with Hearts.
 (Herald - subscription required)